Space Aliens Grill & Bar: Food

-Space Aliens is best known for its barbecue ribs and fire-roasted pizza.
+Space Aliens is best known for its barbecued ribs and fire-roasted pizza.
 It has a wide selection of other food, including steaks, hamburgers and quesadillas.

 Founder notoriety

 Space Aliens founder Mort Bank gained national notoriety in 2012 when he sold a gallon of "McJordan BBQ Sauce", from his time as a McDonald's operator, on eBay for $9,995.